rohan2017/BMP388_DEV_I2C/README.md

 The BMP388 barometer has an INT output pin that enables measurements to be interrupt driven instead of using polling.
 Interrupts function in both in NORMAL and FORCED modes of operation.

-Interrupts are configured by calling the enable interrupt function with or without parameters.
+Interrupts are configured by calling the enable interrupt function with or without arguments.
 The parameters specify whether the INT pin output drive is: PUSH_PULL or OPEN_DRAIN, the signal is: ACTIVE_LOW or ACTIVE_HIGH and interrupt itself is: UNLATCHED or LATCHED.
-UNLATCHED automatically clears the interrupt signal after 2.5ms, while LATCHED remains active until the data is read.
+In UNLATCHED mode the interrupt signal automatically clears after 2.5ms, while in LATCHED mode the interrupt signal remains active until the data is read.

-The default settigs are PUSH_PULL, ACTIVE_HIGH and UNLATCHED:
+The default settings are PUSH_PULL, ACTIVE_HIGH and UNLATCHED:

 ```
 bmp388.enableInterrupt(PUSH_PULL, ACTIVE_HIGH, UNLATCHED);		// Enable interrupts with default settings
 ```

-Alternatively, these settings are used if the enable interrupt function is called without any parameters:
+Alternatively the enable interrupt function with default settings can be called without any arguments:

 ```
 bmp388.enableInterrupt();		// Enable interrupts with default settings